mskeegan01/GreenCampus/README.md

 Further, we developed a farming-box which offers perfect conditions for any edible plants to grow quicker than under normal conditions.
 Besides, we are able to harvest already after 3 weeks instead of 5 weeks and in a higher amount.

-The ideology behind it is to supply our Campus with healthy foods (add-ons) for our salads, teas or even as a supplement.
+The ideology behind the project is to supply our Campus with healthy foods (add-ons) for our salads, teas or even as a supplement.
 The goal is to increase our overall health and even to decrease the chance of getting sick